How Many People Are Named Mabel?

 An estimated 19,274 people in the United States have the first name Mabel.
 It is almost exclusively a female name.
 The average bearer is 38 years old, and Mabel peaked in popularity in 1915 with 3,696 births that year.

-Below you will find a full statistical profile of Mabel as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Mabel as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Mabel paired with any surname.

 Key Insights